unicef/publicgoods-toolkit/policy.md

 trust in its (and other's) X-Road investments.

-**KEY RECOMMENDATION**: Do not rely on security through obscurity.
-Secrecy doesn't equal security, while open source provides the conditions for stronger security.
-Evalute how open source might bring new opportunities for collaboration and and cost sharing around improving security.
+**KEY RECOMMENDATION**: Do not rely on security through obscurity: secrecy doesn't equal security.
+Open source software provides the conditions for stronger security than proprietary software.
+Evaluate how open source might bring new opportunities for collaboration and and cost sharing around improving security.

 EXAMPLE: Organizations like the non-profit [Open Source Technology